laboon/ebook/text/50_writing_testable_code.md

 How can you test this?
 There's no easy way to verify that the duck got the "Hi" message.  __Dependency injection__ allows you to avoid this problem.
 Although this is an excellent term to use to sound knowledgeable about testing, it's actually a very simple concept that you have probably seen in practice already.
 In a nutshell, dependency injection means passing the dependencies in as parameters to a method, as opposed to having hard-coded references to them.
 This will make it much easier to pass in test doubles or mocks.

-Let's re-write the above `Pond` class allowing for dependency injection.
+Let's re-write the above `Pond` class allowing for dependency injection:

 ```java
 public class Pond {